 BA, BHL, FLBC, DD

-Joel D. Newman was born in Cleveland, Ohio and raised in Dallas, Texas, where he graduated from Hillcrest High School.
-He attended Columbia University in New York, where he received a Bachelor of Arts degree in History in 1976, and at the same time attended the Jewish Theological Seminary in New York, where he received a Bachelor of Arts in Hebrew Literature degree.
+Joel D. Newman was born in Cleveland, Ohio and raised in Dallas, Texas.
+He attended Columbia University in New York where he received a Bachelor of Arts degree in History, and concurrently attended the Jewish Theological Seminary in New York, earning a Bachelor of Arts in Hebrew Literature.

-Rabbi Newman returned to the United States, where from 1981 until 1992 he served as the spiritual leader of congregations in St. Paul, Minnesota and in Denver, Colorado.
-From 1983-2007, he also served as the National Chaplain of Sigma Alpha Mu Fraternity.
+He returned to the United States, where from 1981 until 1992 he served as the spiritual leader of congregations in St. Paul, Minnesota and in Denver, Colorado.

-Chaplain Newman arrived at the United States Naval Academy in June of 2002 where he served as the Chaplain for the 1st Battalion and 3rd Battalions and as an Ethics Instructor in the “Moral Reasoning for Naval Leaders” Ethics Class taught to sophomores.
+Rabbi Newman arrived at the United States Naval Academy in June of 2002 where he served as the Jewish Chaplain and as an Ethics instructor in the “Moral Reasoning for Naval Leaders” Ethics Class taught to sophomores.
 While at the Naval Academy, he spent three years in the design and planning of the new Commodore Uriah P. Levy Jewish Chapel.
-He also deployed once to Guantanamo Bay, Cuba in support of the Anti-Terrorist Detainee Operation and a sixth time back to the Arabian Gulf for Operation Iraqi Freedom.

-Rabbi Newman retired from the Navy on 01 June 2014 after over 23 years of honorable service.
-He is currently the rabbi of B’nai Vail Congregation in Vail, Colorado.
+Commander Newman retired from the Navy on 01 June 2014 after over 23 years of honorable service and 27 deployments.

-Rabbi Newman is married to the former Janet Frosh, who was a visiting Professor with the School of Education at the University of Maryland and is a school enrichment tutor through her company Clear Learning.
-She completed her Ph.D. in Education at the University of Denver in 1997.
-They live in Vail, Colorado and have two children.
+Rabbi Newman is married to Janet, who was an Adjunct Professor with the School of Education at the University of Maryland, taught for 35 years in public and private schools in California and Colorado.
+She completed her Ph.D. in Education at the University of Denver in 1996.
+They have two daughters.

 Michelle Cohn Levy, Cantor

-Michelle skillfully engages adults, teens and children alike to join her in song with charismatic enthusiasm, love for Judaism and passion for music using her voice, guitar, and ruach.
+Cantor Michelle skillfully engages adults, teens, and children alike to join her in song with enthusiasm, love for Judaism, and passion for music.